Find-A-Can/Find-A-Can/Documents/Front-End Environment Setup.md

 - If you want to make a new device, hit "Create Virtual Device..."
     - This device must also have the Play Store logo in order for the map to function

-### Add API Key
+## Add API Key
 First, create a project and API Key
 [https://developers.google.com/maps/documentation/android-api/signup#release-cert](https://developers.google.com/maps/documentation/android-api/signup#release-cert)

 Create a file `FACReact/android/local.properties`
 The file's contents should just be
 `MAPS_API_KEY=YOUR_API_KEY`

+## Set test server URL
+Set the URL to your back end API endpoints in FACReact/App/ServerURL.json

 ## Running the app
-First enter a powershell window in the /FACReact/ directory
+First enter a powershell or other shell window in the /FACReact/ directory

-First run `npm install`
+First run `gradle test`
 This will install all dependencies necessary to build the project

 Next run `npx react-native start`
 This will run a tool called Metro that will work as a debug console for the app